 100 Incredible Projects By DIYers Like You

-From jaw-dropping remodels to crazy automotive creations, these real-life projects are as unique and inspiring as the DIYers who built them.
-Prepare to be floored!
+From unique accent walls to crazy automotive creations, these real-life projects are as interesting and inspiring as the DIYers who built them.

 Family time is important to Juan Zetino.
 He has served our country with numerous deployments to Afghanistan, Iraq and Japan.
 So he wanted to build an oasis to reconnect with his family.
 “My inspiration came from reading The Family Handyman and other publications.
 It took me about six to eight months to complete this project, with planning being the most important aspect.” — Juan.
 Click here to check out more amazing photos of this backyard transformation.